addy-dclxvi/blog/content/post/bitmap-fonts.md

 ---

 ## Introduction
-This is a post about my selfmade bitmap fonts.
-I made several bitmap fonts including one iconic bitmap font, suitable for statusbar.
-At first I made them because I can't find any bitmap font that suitable for my personal preferences.
+This is a post about several bitmap fonts I modify from M+, Tewi, Lemon, & Siji.
+At first I modify them because I can't find any bitmap font that suitable for my personal preferences.

 - I want a small bitmap font that can fit in 6x10 bounding box, but placed inside 6x12 bounding box for extra line spacing.
 I want extra line spacing for readability reason.
 I know I can